QA Roles and Responsibilities Inside a Software Testing Team

 Requirements Analysis

-Before diving into the testing or planning stages, it’s crucial for the test team to thoroughly understand the client’s expectations for the upcoming product.
+Before diving into the testing or planning stages, it’s crucial for the test team to carefully gather the client’s expectations for the upcoming product.
 This stage also includes testing Service Level Agreements (SLAs) between the company that owns an application and its future users.

 Test Planning